 BIO2650 Essentials of Anatomy and Physiology 4 semester hours This course explores the interrelationship between structure and function in the human body at the macro, micro and cellular levels, with an emphasis on how physiological mechanisms operate to maintain homeostasis.
 Topics include tissues, thermoregulation, and the major body systems (i.e., integumentary, skeletal, muscular, nervous, endocrine, cardiac, respiratory, digestive, renal and reproductive).
 Laboratory experiences will reinforce lecture material through the use of models, dissection and various modes of technology.
 (Fall even years) Prerequisites: BIO1210/1210Z; BIO1220/1220Z.
-Credit WILL NOT be given for this course and BIO2660/2660Z and/or BIO2670/2670Z.
+Credit WILL NOT be given for this course and BIO2660 and/or BIO2670.

-BIO2660 Anatomy and Physiology I 3 semester hours This course is the first of a two-course sequence that provides a detailed study of the relationship between structure and function of the human organism.
+BIO2660 Anatomy and Physiology I 4 semester hours This course is the first of a two-course sequence that provides a detailed study of the relationship between structure and function of the human organism.
 Topics include physical and chemical principles related to the major organ systems, including integumentary, muscular, skeletal, nervous and the sensory systems.
+Laboratory experiences for Anatomy and Physiology I will reinforce lecture material through the use of models, dissection and various modes of technology.
 Prerequisite: BIO1210/1210Z with a grade of "C" or higher.
-Co-requisite: Registration in BIO2660Z laboratory section.